Skip to content

 ```

-A callback function can be used to replace frames based on frame properties.
+A callback function can be used to replace frames based on frame properties or frame numbers.

 The function must return a boolean value.